papaya0712/quantybt-preview/README.md

 > Signals and execution logic are identical to live trading.
 > Average observed slippage is ~0.0027 % per trade

-Live signals execute exactly as in backtest, with no observed drift or divergence so far.
+Order execution in the live environment has so far closely matched the backtest model, with no meaningful deviation in fills or trade timing

 ---
 Thanks for reading